shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> There are several other related concepts, such as class, objects, constructors, and method overriding.

 ## Class and Objects

+Classes and objects are the two core concepts in object-oriented programming.
+A class defines what an object should look like, and an object is created based on that class.

+Class Objects
+Fruit --> Apple, Banana, Mango
+Car --> Volvo, Audi, Toyota

 # Class